eugenioenko/kasper-js/readme.md

 ### > [KasperJS Kanban board demo](https://eugenioenko.github.io/kasper-js/live/demo.html)

+## Project Vision

+Kasper-js aims to bridge the gap between simple templating engines and full-fledged JavaScript frameworks by providing a lightweight, extensible solution that emphasizes performance and developer experience.
+As web applications continue to evolve, the need for flexible and efficient frameworks has never been greater.

-## Project goals
+## Project Goals

-> Create a full modern javascript framework

-Realistic goal is to write a javascript template parser and use it later to create a base for a javascript framework (components, dependency injection, build, etc..) and learn, research and understand the complexity of the task.
+The primary goal of Kasper-js is to create a comprehensive modern JavaScript framework.
+This includes:

+- Developing a JavaScript HTML template parser and view renderer engine.
+- Establishing a base for a full JavaScript framework, including components, dependency injection, and build tools.
+- Gaining insights into the complexities of framework development through research and practical implementation.

 ## Template syntax goals

-Kasper's template syntax should always be a valid html syntax.
-Any html editor should work correctly with it.
-The template language should be cohesive and clean, ideally with no compromises
+Kasper's template syntax aims to maintain valid HTML syntax, ensuring compatibility with any HTML editor.
+The syntax is designed to be:

+- Cohesive and clean.
+- Intuitive with minimal compromises.

+## Best Practices

+The framework adheres to the following best practices:
+- **Modular Design**: Each component is encapsulated, promoting reusability.
+- **Separation of Concerns**: Logic is separated from presentation, enhancing readability and maintainability.

-## Implemented so far
+## Features Implemented So Far

-- html parser
+- HTML parser
-- javascript like syntax parser and interpreter
+- JavaScript-like syntax parser and interpreter
-- template renderer
+- Template renderer
-- re-render on state update
+- Re-rendering on state updates

-## Getting started

-To use kasper you will need to:
+To use Kasper, follow these steps:

-- Include the `kasper.js`.
+1. Include the `kasper.js` script in your HTML file.
-- Add a `<template>` element
+2. Create a `<template>` element for your UI.
-- Add a class that extends from `KasperApp`
+3. Extend the `KasperApp` class to create your application.
-- Render the app by calling `Kasper`
+4. Render the app by calling `Kasper`.

 ```
 <html>